 - C12.3.1 A student failing to pass a module or modules at the first attempt will be given the opportunity to recover that failure during the academic level and is capped at 40% for undergraduate modules and 50% for post-graduate modules.
-All attempts to recover failure are classed as a reassessment and will be recorded as a second submission on the Marks Recording System. - C12.3.2 Any student who has not achieved the pass requirements of a module and who is eligible for re-assessment will be offered the opportunity to be reassessed as required. - C12.3.3 A student may be re-assessed in 100% of his or her programme of study for the academic level.
+All attempts to recover failure are classed as a reassessment and will be recorded as a second submission on the Marks Recording System. - C12.3.2 Any student who has not achieved the pass requirements of a module and who is eligible for re-assessment will be offered the opportunity to be reassessed as required.

-- C12.3.4 A student failing to achieve an average of 30% in any of the assessment of an undergraduate module, will be required to resubmit. - C12.3.5 A student failing to achieve an average of 40% in any of the assessment of a post-graduate module, will be required to re-submit. - C12.3.6 A student need not avail themselves of the opportunity for reassessment. - C12.3.7 Although the reassessed mark is capped the actual mark achieved must also be recorded.
+- C12.3.3 A student may be re-assessed in 100% of his or her programme of study for the academic level. - C12.3.4 A student failing to achieve 30% in any assessment component of an undergraduate module, will be required to re-submit. - C12.3.5 A student failing to achieve 40% in any assessment component of a post-graduate module, will be required to re-submit. - C12.3.6 A student need not avail themselves of the opportunity for reassessment. - C12.3.7 Although the reassessed mark is capped the actual mark achieved must also be recorded.